vmware/versatile-data-kit/specs/vep-994-jupyter-notebook-integration/README.md

 This class contains the method read_notebook_and_save_steps which creates the job steps that will be run from a given job directory.
 The context of the job is passed to it by the VDKHook.
 The steps that are created are NotebookSteps which is a descendant of the [Step class](https://github.com/vmware/versatile-data-kit/blob/main/projects/vdk-core/src/vdk/internal/builtin_plugins/run/step.py) with one additional attribute that is used for saving the code from the .ipynb file.
 The method adds a step runner function from NotebookStepFuncFactory to those steps, so when a step is going to be run that function is being called.
 #### NotebookStep
+Notebook Step:  A single unit of work for a Data Job that includes notebook files.
+A SQL step is a SQL statement.
+A python step is the module of run(job_input) method.
+Notebook Steps in a notebook file are executed from top to the bottom - the step located on the top of the file will be run first, and the one in the bottom will be run last.

-NotebookStep is the dataclass that represents the Notebook step from [Glossary](#glossary).
+NotebookStep is the dataclass that represents the Notebook step.

 ### VDK JupyterLab extension
  This extension will be both front-end and server side extension for JupyterLab.